 Current homepage hints at this ('one evidence-backed feed') but doesn't make it the primary contrast.
 Competitors are still positioning on volume of alerts.
 Signal-vs-noise is the unowned narrative.

 Engine identified a bimodal market: enterprise CI ($30k+ ACV, sales-led) vs. lightweight monitoring (PLG, $0-300/mo).
-RivalScope sits in a wedge between them — a position with real defensibility if claimed clearly.
+RivalScope sits in a wedge between them, a position with real defensibility if claimed clearly.

 Klue and Crayon are enterprise leaders ($25k-100k ACV, sales-led, 200-500 emp customers).
 Kompyte sits one tier below.
 Owler is news-led and broad.
 Visualping is general-purpose change monitoring without classification.

 Indirect: SimilarWeb, Brand24, Mention, Distill.io, ContextSDK.
 Substitutes the engine flagged: 'an analyst on Notion duty,' 'manual Slack #competitive channel,' 'Pocket + RSS aggregator.'
-These are the actual buying alternatives — the people you compete against in the buyer's calendar, not just G2.
+These are the actual buying alternatives: the people you compete against in the buyer's calendar, not just G2.

 Klue/Crayon are out of price range and overweight on workflow features.
 Visualping is too raw.
 RivalScope's '2 minute setup, structured signals' lands precisely in this gap.
 No competitor currently owns the messaging for this sub-segment.

 Klue homepage rewrite Q1 added 'AI-generated battle cards' as primary CTA.
 Crayon shipped 'AI Insights' in Feb.
-Both moves are reactive — incumbents protecting against a category shift toward classification-first products.
+Both moves are reactive: incumbents protecting against a category shift toward classification-first products.

 Stop competing with Klue.
 Compete with the analyst on Notion duty.
 The buyer's real alternative is a person manually checking pages, not a $40k Klue contract.
 Reframe the entire homepage around that comparison.

 The engine parsed the site, docs, and changelog.
 Product is automated competitive monitoring with confidence-scored event classification.
-The defensible asset is the classification layer — but the homepage still sells monitoring.
+The defensible asset is the classification layer, but the homepage still sells monitoring.

 (1) See pricing changes the moment they ship · (2) Read the org chart from careers · (3) Watch product/narrative shifts · (4) Generate the brief, not the alerts.
 Each maps to a different buyer (PMM, CI, founder, GTM ops).
-Product can serve all four — but the messaging shouldn't.
+Product can serve all four, but the messaging shouldn't.

 Two features called out in the copy that are real moats: 0-100 confidence per event, and active suppression of footer/A/B/copyright noise.
 These are defensible for ~12-18 months.
 Competitors will copy the surface but not the rubrics.

 Klue, Crayon, Kompyte all ship Salesforce/HubSpot enrichment as a top-3 feature.
 RivalScope copy mentions Slack/Notion/CRM 'piping' but not native objects.
-For PMM/CI buyer segment this is table stakes — closes some deals, costs others.
+For PMM/CI buyer segment this is table stakes: closes some deals, costs others.

 Lead with the classification layer, not the monitoring.
-Title the product 'evidence ledger' — the brief, not the feed.
+Title the product 'evidence ledger': the brief, not the feed.
 Ship one CRM enrichment integration (HubSpot first) within 60 days as table-stakes.

 Three buyers, three jobs, one homepage.
-The current copy says 'product marketing | competitive intelligence | founders & strategy' — three audiences with different language, urgency, and price sensitivity.
+The current copy says 'product marketing | competitive intelligence | founders & strategy': three audiences with different language, urgency, and price sensitivity.
 The engine recommends one wedge.

 'Know what your competitors changed, before your team has to ask' is strong but pronoun-anchored ('your team').
-It works for any of the three buyers — which means it lands sharply for none.
+It works for any of the three buyers, which means it lands sharply for none.
 Sharebird positioning surveys show PMMs respond 2.4x more to PMM-specific framing.

 Engine compared 47 competitor positionings.
 Every CI tool sells the dashboard.
 Nobody sells 'walk into your launch knowing how the competitor priced, packaged, and pitched their last release.'
-That sentence already exists in RivalScope's middle copy — it should be the headline.
+That sentence already exists in RivalScope's middle copy.
+It should be the headline.

 Sub-segment is underserved (Klue too expensive, Visualping too raw), high LTV (PMM tools tend to retain), and high-density on LinkedIn for organic distribution.
 Sharpening to this ICP for the next 6 months would not preclude broader expansion later.